rpkgarcia/ReplicationPackage-InferenceOptimalLugsailKernels/README.md

               and power of the proposed procedure, called "error_and_power.R".
 The other study is focused on the performance of a test of one regressor in various settings of correlation in how it compares to other procedures, called "second_regressor.R"
 - support functions: a folder with various functions called in the other documents.

+Many of the documents created were ran on a cluster.